 The management company may make use of indexes for the purpose of risk management.
-The resulting costs - in particular, for the provision and use of individual securities within the scope of an index and costs for the registration of the master data for these individual securities - may be charged to the fund.
+The resulting licensing costs and costs for the provision and use of individual index securities and costs for the registration of the master data for these individual securities - may be charged to the fund.